alecheckert/saspt/doc/getting_started.rst

 .. image:: _static/mean_posterior_occs_by_condition.png
     :width: 400

-The more trajectories we aggregate across files, the better our state occupation estimates become. ``saspt`` performs best when using large datasets with tens of thousands of trajectories per condition.
+The more trajectories we aggregate, the better our state occupation estimates become. ``saspt`` performs best when using large datasets with tens of thousands of trajectories per condition.